-On nice days, you can find Candace outside in her backyard spending time with her husband Chris and their two Siberian huskies, Koda and Kyra.
+On nice days, you can find Candace outside in her backyard spending time with her husband Chris, their two daughters and two Siberian huskies, Koda and Kyra.
 She loves singing and listening to a variety of music, with country music being her favorite.
 In college, Candace was BGSU’s mascot Frieda Falcon and her love of sports, especially football, still remain the same.
 Candace is also a member of the International Lilac Society.

 Assistant Director of Experiential Learning

 Assistant Professor of History

 Doctor of Philosophy in Education Leadership and Policy Studies, Indiana University

 Bachelor of Arts in German and Political Science, Grinnell College